 - Skills moderate proficiency with Excel, strong writing and communication skills

 - Academic interest in global health, sustainable development

 - Students from following departments preferred: Psychology, Computer Science, E3B, Environmental Policy, Sustainable Development, Anthropology

-Department/Center: Millennium Cities Initiative (MCI), Earth Institute; Vale Columbia Center on Sustainable International Investment (VCC)
+Department/Center: Millennium Cities Initiative (MCI), Earth Institute; Columbia Center on Sustainable Investment (CCSI)